dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 * Define a different abstraction (a [facade](https://en.wikipedia.org/wiki/Facade_pattern) or [adapter](https://en.wikipedia.org/wiki/Adapter_pattern)) that forwards the call to the service and returns the result that the service produces.
 * Let the consumer use the service abstraction directly, and have a special implementation (such as a [composite](https://en.wikipedia.org/wiki/Composite_pattern), [mediator](https://en.wikipedia.org/wiki/Mediator_pattern) or [proxy](https://en.wikipedia.org/wiki/Proxy_pattern)) that forwards the call to the real implementation.

+I'll describe these two alternatives below in more detail, starting with the adapter.

 ## Defining an adapter

 Take for instance the following class: